-Efficient repair by Escherichia coli AlkB dioxygenase of exocyclic DNA adducts: 3,N4ethenocytosine, $1,N^6$ -ethenoadenine, $3,N^4$ - α hydroxyethanocytosine and, reported here for time, $3,N^4$ - α -hydroxypropanofirst cytosine, requires higher Fe(II) concentration than the reference 3-methylcytosine.
+Efficient repair by Escherichia coli AlkB dioxygenase of exocyclic DNA adducts: 3,Nethenocytosine, $1, N^6$ -ethenoadenine, $3, N^4$ - $\alpha$ hydroxyethanocytosine and, reported here for time, $3,N^4-\alpha$ -hydroxypropanothe first cytosine, requires higher Fe(II) concentration than the reference 3-methylcytosine.
 The pH optimum for the repair follows the order of pKa values for protonation of the adduct suggesting that positively charged substrates favorably interact with the negatively charged carboxylic group of Asp135 side-chain in the enzyme active centre.
-This interaction is supported by molecular modeling indicating that 1,N6-ethenoadenine and 3,N4-ethenocytosine are bound to AlkB more favorably in their protonated cationic forms.
+This interaction is supported by molecular modeling indicating that $1,N^6$ -ethenoadenine and $3,N^4$ -ethenocytosine are bound to AlkB more favorably in their protonated cationic forms.
 An analysis of the pattern of intermolecular interactions that stabilize the location of the ligand points to a role of Asp135 in recognition of the adduct in its protonated form.
 Moreover, also ab initio calculations underline the role of substrate protonation in lowering the free energy barrier of the transition state of epoxidation of the ethenoadducts studied.
-The observed time-courses of repair of mixtures of stereoisomers of $3,N^4$ - α -hydroxyethanocytosine or $3,N^4$ - α -hydroxypropanocytosine are unequivocally two-exponential, indicating that the respective isomers are repaired by AlkB with different efficiencies.
+The observed time-courses of repair of mixtures of stereoisomers of $3,N^4$ - $\alpha$ -hydroxyethanocytosine or $3,N^4$ - $\alpha$ -hydroxypropanocytosine are unequivocally two-exponential, indicating that the respective isomers are repaired by AlkB with different efficiencies.
 Molecular modeling of these adducts bound by AlkB allowed evaluation of the participation of their possible conformational states in the enzymatic reaction.

-Exocyclic DNA base adducts produced by a variety of bifunctional of electrophilic agents exogenous and endogenous origin.
-These agents include products of endogenous lipid peroxidation occurring as a consequence of oxidative stress: α,β-unsaturated aldehydes (enals) such as malondialdehyde, acrolein (ACR)2, crotonaldehyde or trans-4-hydroxy-2-nonenal (1).
-Other sources of such compounds environmental pollutants (tobacco automobile exhaust), dietary toxins (formed, for example, in over-fried food) or metabolites of the industrial carcinogen vinyl chloride chloroethylene epoxide and chloroacetaldehyde (CAA).
+Exocyclic DNA base adducts are produced by a variety of bifunctional electrophilic agents of exogenous and endogenous origin.
+These agents include products of endogenous lipid peroxidation occurring as a consequence of oxidative stress: $\alpha,\beta$ -unsaturated aldehydes (enals) such as malondialdehyde, acrolein (ACR), crotonaldehyde or trans-4-hydroxy-2-nonenal (1).
+Other sources of such compounds are (tobacco environmental pollutants smoke, automobile exhaust), dietary toxins (formed, for example, in over-fried food) or metabolites of the industrial carcinogen vinyl chloride chloroethylene epoxide and chloroacetaldehyde (CAA).

 Structurally, exocyclic adducts are analogous but can differ in ring size, saturation, angularity and nature or location of substituents.
 Some of them occur as stereoisomers (2).
-The rings, usually 5- or 6-membered, are formed via bridging of exocyclic NH2 group with an endocyclic nitrogen atom of a purine or pyrimidine base.
-The only DNA base lacking an exocyclic NH2 group and thus resistant to this kind of modification is thymine (3).
-Reaction of DNA bases with CAA proceeds via hydroxyethano intermediates, which are spontaneously dehydrated to an etheno (ε) form (4).
-We have shown that the most stable among them -3,N4- α -hydroxyethanocytosine (HEC), with a $t{1/2}$ at 37°C of about 24 hours (5), plays an independent role in mutagenesis (6,7).
+The rings, usually 5- or 6-membered, are formed via bridging of exocyclic $NH_2$ group with an endocyclic nitrogen atom of a purine or pyrimidine base.
+The only DNA base lacking an independent role in mutagenesis (6,7).
 Exocyclic ring modifications are highly mutagenic and cytotoxic DNA lesions, leading to miscoding or replication blocks and generating various degenerative disorders and several types of cancer.
 Different mechanisms appear to have evolved for the removal of specific exocyclic adducts.
 These include base excision repair, nucleotide excision repair, mismatch repair and AP endonuclease-mediated repair (for review see (2,8)).
 Recently, yet another, single-protein AlkB-directed repair system protecting cellular DNA and RNA against alkylating agents has been discovered.